albertopeam/Android-Infrastructure/README.md

 The minimum API level supported by this library is API 15 (ICE_CREAM_SANDWICH_MR1).

-Add the Google Maven repository:
+Add the Google Maven repository if you are using a version of Android Studio < 3:
 ```groovy
 allprojects {
     repositories {